 - 2 items

-Commit New Change es ×
+Commit New Changes ×

 Commit Message Initial commit

-Commit 1
+~ Commit

-١

-licies, you can use the Policy Editor's version control feature to manage yo es by committing your changes every time you achieve a satisfactory wor
+As you work with your own policies, you can use the Policy Editor's version control feature to manage your changes.
+As you develop policies, a good practice is to set a checkpoint every time you achieve a satisfactory working state by committing your changes.